mikelove/mikelove.github.io/pages/software.md

 model which uses positional covariates, such as background read depth and GC-content, to simultaneously normalize and segment the samples into regions of constant copy count.
-Collaboration with Alena van Bömmel, Stefan Haas and Martin Vingron.
+Collaboration with Alena van Bömmel, Stefan Haas and Martin Vingron (MPI Berlin).

 [alpine](http://github.com/mikelove/alpine) (github)
 Modeling and correcting fragment sequence bias for RNA-seq transcript abundance estimation.
-Collaboration with Rafael Irizarry.
+Collaboration with Rafael Irizarry (DFCI Boston).

 [SparseData](http://github.com/mikelove/SparseData) (github)
 Efficiently calculate statistics such as group mean, standard